 gamegrid, a generic framework for building grid-based games like Tetris and Snake.
 The great thing about the gamegrid package is its compatibility with both graphical and terminal Emacs: if you run Emacs in a GUI you get fancy graphics; if you don’t, you get simple ASCII art.

 M-x snake, or

 The Tetris game in particular is rather faithfully implemented, having both gradual speed increase and the ability to slide blocks into place.
-And given you have the code to it, you can finally remove that annoying
+And because you have the source code you can finally remove that annoying